Pikit: History

 Pikit was the oldest settlement ever founded in Cotabato province.
 The landmark which eventually became the town's namesake, Fort Pikit, was established in 1893 by the Spaniards who have by then just recently conquered what is now the province of Cotabato from the Sultanate of Maguindanao.
 The name "Pikit" was given to the place by the Spaniards.
 It was formerly called by the natives "Malasiquit" because it was situated within the shadows of hills situated to each other.
 The fort was built to consolidate their hold in the region.

 The Spaniards abandoned Fort Pikit at the end of the 19th century, which paved the way for the eventual American occupation in 1902.

 Under the Osmeña Colony Act of 1912, Pikit was founded on June 17, 1913, by the first Christian Filipino colonists from the Province of Cebu.
 About one hundred twenty Cebuanos came under the Colony Agent, Vicente Lozada.
 The first batch of colonists from Cebu arrived at Fort Pikit after two days of sailing on board a river boat called "Hall", followed the Rio Grande de Mindanao.

 The Rio Grande where the colonists landed is now a corn field.
-It became dry land due to the cut-off river found in Kulanguan, Tunggol, Pagalungan, Maguindanao.
+It became dry land due to the cut-off river found in Kulanguan, Tunggol, Pagalungan, Maguindanao del Sur.

-The first batch of colonists were distributed at Ladtingan, Calawag, Ginatilan, Panicupan, Manding and Inug-ug .They belonged to Colony No. 1, while other colonists followed in 1914 up to 1915 and they were assigned in the following colonies, Colony No. 2 (Paidu Pulangi) Colony no. 3 (Silik) Colony No. 4 (Makasendeg) Colony No. 5 (Pagalungan) and Colony No.7 (Talitay).
+The first batch of colonists were distributed at Ladtingan, Calawag, Ginatilan, Panicupan, Manding and Inug-ug.
+They belonged to Colony No. 1, while other colonists followed in 1914 up to 1915 and they were assigned in the following colonies, Colony No. 2 (Paidu Pulangi) Colony no. 3 (Silik) Colony No. 4 (Makasendeg) Colony No. 5 (Pagalungan) and Colony No.7 (Talitay).

 Those who came in 1918 from the Visayas and Luzon were called homeseekers, immigrants, and settlers because the government did not give them anymore free transportation and ration in their coming.